 2. Follow instructions carefully

 Make sure you understand the instructions before the test begins, and follow them carefully.
-The polygraph examiner will likely go over the instructions with you beforehand, but don’t be afraid to ask questions if anything is unclear.
+The examiner will likely go over them with you beforehand, but don’t be afraid to ask questions if anything is unclear.

 3. Relax prior to the exam day

-The polygraph can be a stressful experience, so it’s a good idea to practice relaxation techniques such as deep breathing or meditation in the days leading up to the test.
-These techniques can help you stay calm and focused and reduce anxiety.
+The polygraph can be a stressful experience, so it’s a good idea to enjoy relaxation exercises such as deep breathing or meditation in the days leading up to the test.
+They can help you stay calm and focused and reduce anxiety.

 4. Review the job requirements and your application

-Before the test, review the job requirements and your application to make sure you understand the expectations of the position and have a clear understanding of your own qualifications.
+Before the screening, review the job requirements and your submission to make sure you understand the expectations of the position and have a clear understanding of your own qualifications.
 This can help you feel more confident and prepared during the test.

 5. Be honest about any concerns or issues

-If you have any concerns or issues that you think may come up during the polygraph, be honest about them with the examiner.
-This can help you address any potential issues before the test begins and may help put your mind at ease.
+If you have any doubts or difficulties that you think may come up during the polygraph, be honest about them with the examiner.
+This can help you address any potential problems before it begins and may help put your mind at ease.

 Common mistakes to avoid

-1. Not telling the truth: This may seem obvious, but it’s important to remember that lying during the test is the surest way to fail it.
+1. Not telling the truth: This may seem obvious, but lying during the test is the surest way to fail it.
 Trying to deceive the examiner in any way is likely to be detected by the machine and will be viewed as a major red flag.

-2. Overthinking the questions: It’s natural to feel nervous during a polygraph test, but overthinking the questions can lead to inconsistent or confusing answers.
+2. Overthinking the questions: It’s natural to feel nervous, but overthinking can lead to inconsistent or confusing answers.
 Instead, try to focus on the specific question being asked and give an honest answer based on what you know.

-4. Not disclosing relevant information: One of the goals of the polygraph test is to uncover any relevant information that the applicant may not have disclosed during the background investigation.
+4. Not disclosing relevant information: One of the main goals of the test is to uncover any relevant information that you may not have disclosed during the background investigation.
 Failing to mention any relevant information can raise suspicions, and even result in disqualification from the application process.

 Tips for passing the CBP polygraph

-The passing rate for the CBP polygraph test can vary depending on the time period and location where the test is administered.
-According to a report from the Department of Homeland Security’s Office of Inspector General, the overall passing rate for the CBP polygraph test in fiscal year 2016 was 60%.
-However, it can differ between the various CBP sectors, with some sectors having a higher rate than others.
+The success rate for the CBP polygraph varies depending on the time period and location of the test.
+According to a report from the Department of Homeland Security’s Office of Inspector General, the overall passing rate in fiscal year 2016 was 60%.
+However, it differs between the different CBP sectors, with some sectors having a higher rate than others.

-Can you retake the CBP polygraph if you fail?
+Can you retake the test if you fail?

 A hand pointing to a lie detector graph on a computer screen

-If you fail the CBP polygraph, you may be given the opportunity to retake the test.
-However, the decision to allow a retake ultimately rests with the CBP.
-The specific policies and procedures for retaking the exam may vary by location and situation.
+If you fail, you may be given the opportunity to retake the test.
+However, the decision to allow a second inspection ultimately rests with the CBP.
+The specific policies and procedures may vary again by location and situation.

-In general, you will need to wait a certain amount of time before you are eligible for a retake.
-The length of time can vary, but it is typically at least a few months.
+In general, you will need to wait a certain amount of time before you are eligible.
+The length can vary, but it is normally at least a few months.
 During this time, it is recommended that you undergo additional counseling to address any issues that came up during your initial exam.

-It’s important to note that even if you are allowed to retake the exam, that does not mean that you will necessarily pass.
+Even if you are allowed to retake it, that does not mean that you will necessarily pass.
 If you failed the first time, it’s likely that there were issues with your responses that will need to be addressed before you can pass.

-The CBP polygraph test can be a source of anxiety and uncertainty for many applicants.
-And there are a number of misconceptions about the test that can make the process seem more daunting than it actually is:
+There are a number of assumptions about the test that can make the process seem more intimidating than it actually is:

 Misconception #1: The polygraph test is infallible and always accurate.

-Contrary to some beliefs, the polygraph test is not 100% accurate.
-While it is a useful tool for identifying deceptive behavior, it is not foolproof.
-The accuracy of the test can be affected by a number of factors, including the skill and experience of the examiner, the specific questions asked during the test, and the physiological responses of the examinee.
+Contrary to some beliefs, it is not 100% accurate.
+While it is a useful tool, it is not foolproof.
+The accuracy can be affected by a number of factors, including the skill and experience of the examiner, the specific questions asked, and your physiological responses.

-Misconception #2: You can “beat” the polygraph test by manipulating your physiological responses.
+Misconception #2: You can “beat” the polygraph by manipulating your physiological responses.

-Some people believe that they can manipulate their physiological responses to “beat” the polygraph test.
+Some people believe that they can manipulate reactions to “beat” the test.
 However, this is simply close to impossible.
-While it is possible to control your breathing or heart rate to some extent, the examiners are trained to detect such attempts and can usually identify when an examinee is attempting to manipulate their responses.
+While it is possible to control your breathing or heart rate to some extent, the examiners are trained to detect such attempts and can usually identify them.

 Misconception #3: The polygraph test is primarily designed to trick people into confessing.

-While the polygraph exam can also induce confessions from examinees.
-It is mainly designed to measure physiological responses to specific questions in order to determine the truthfulness of an individual’s responses.
-The examiner is not trying to trick or deceive the examinee but is simply asking questions and analyzing the physiological responses to those questions.
+While it can also induce confessions.
+It is mainly designed to measure physiological input to specific questions in order to determine their truthfulness.
+The examiner is not trying to trick or deceive but is simply asking questions and analyzing the answers to those questions.

-Misconception #4: You have to disclose every minor detail about your past during the test.
+Misconception #4: You have to disclose every minor detail about your past.

 Misconception #5: If you fail the polygraph test, you will never be able to work for CBP.

-In conclusion, the CBP polygraph is a comprehensive tool used by the U.S. Customs and Border Protection agency to screen candidates for positions that require a high level of security clearance.
-While there is some controversy surrounding the use of polygraphs, they remain a critical part of the CBP’s vetting process.
+The CBP polygraph is a thorough tool used by the U.S. Customs and Border Protection agency to screen candidates for positions that require a high level of security clearance.
+While there is some controversy surrounding their use, they remain a critical part of the process.

-The CBP polygraph exam takes approximately three to four hours to complete and includes several phases, including the pre-test interview, the in-test phase, and the post-test interview.
-It is important to understand that the examination is not a one-size-fits-all process and can vary based on the specific job requirements and the individual candidate’s circumstances.
+The exam takes approximately two to four hours to complete and includes several phases, including the pre-test interview, the in-test phase, and the post-test interview.
+The examination is not a universal process and can vary based on the specific job requirements and the individual candidate’s circumstances.